Lensii/support/README.md

 # support

-Email hello@getlensii.com for any questions, concerns, feedback or issues.
+Email hello@pidgeon.app for any questions, concerns, feedback or issues.